scottlz0310/Qt-Theme-Manager/EXAMPLES.md

-# ThemeManager Examples and Sample Code
+# Qt-Theme-Manager Examples and Sample Code

-This document provides various usage examples and practical implementations of the ThemeManager library.
+This document provides various usage examples and practical implementations of the Qt-Theme-Manager library.

-## 🆕 New in v0.2.0: GUI Tools
+## 🆕 New in v0.2.3: Enhanced GUI Tools

 ### Quick Start with GUI Tools